PandaCoderSchool/KiVi/README.md

 - Can share jobs info to their friends through Email, SMS.
 - Also can set job expectations on their profiles.
 - Can set profiles for private or public.
+- Must have student ID to be qualified as a student, universities will help to verify this ID.
+- Can set interested job fields, e.g: engineering, marketing, ... and set notifications.
+- Application must have push notification when new jobs are posted by companies.
+-
 ### For Companies:
 - Payment method for companies: bank card, bank account or cash
 - Currency for payments.